tybenz/tybenz.github.com/_posts/2014-02-06-taking-advantage-of-sessions-in-vim.md

 nav: blog
 ---

-A few months ago, on my daily hunt for new, useful VIM plugins, I discovered [vim-startify](http://github.com/mhinz/vim-startify).
-Startify is a beautiful and organized startup screen for VIM.
+A few months ago, on my daily hunt for new, useful Vim plugins, I discovered [vim-startify](http://github.com/mhinz/vim-startify).
+Startify is a beautiful and organized startup screen for Vim.
 It provides shortcuts into files from your working directory, a list of bookmarks to files you edit all the time, and your most-recently edited files.
 As I was going over its docs, I also discovered that it can list out vim sessions.
 I'd never read about sessions before.
 So I began googling.

-Vim provides some commands that let you store sessions based on the current state of VIM.
+Vim provides some commands that let you store sessions based on the current state of Vim.
 You can load in previously created sessions with `source` (just like any other vim script).
 The `mksession` command, out-of-the-box, stores every little detail about your current session &mdash; plugins, scripts, which buffers are loaded, what your tabs and windows are doing.
 Because of this, a `mksession` file can be really large and really ugly.
 I actually found that most of the things `mksession` was saving to be a bit redundant.
-For the most part, the scripts I want executed when I launch VIM are all present in my `.vimrc`.
+For the most part, the scripts I want executed when I launch Vim are all present in my `.vimrc`.
 So I took the bits that I needed and starting creating my own session files by hand.

-The only commands I really need in a project-specific session have to do with changing VIM's working directory, opening files into buffers, and choosing which of those buffers to edit (I usually start with two files in vertical split panes).
+The only commands I really need in a project-specific session have to do with changing Vim's working directory, opening files into buffers, and choosing which of those buffers to edit (I usually start with two files in vertical split panes).